Freddie Freeman Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.8 K/9, the fourth-best in MLB.
+- The 9.8 strikeouts per nine innings compiled by the Cubs pitching staff ranks third in the league.

-- The Cubs have a 3.18 team ERA that ranks fifth across all MLB pitching staffs.
+- The Cubs' 3.31 team ERA ranks fourth among all league pitching staffs.

-- The Cubs give up the sixth-fewest home runs in baseball (15 total, 0.8 per game).
+- Cubs pitchers combine to give up 19 home runs (one per game), the seventh-fewest in the league.

-- The Cubs will send Smyly (1-1) to the mound for his fourth start of the season.
-He is 1-1 with a 4.70 ERA and 13 strikeouts through 15 1/3 innings pitched.
+- Stroman gets the start for the Cubs, his fifth of the season.
+He is 2-1 with a .75 ERA and 25 strikeouts in 24 2/3 innings pitched.

-- In his last appearance on Sunday against the Los Angeles Dodgers, the lefty went 5 2/3 innings, allowing one earned run while surrendering four hits.
+- In his last outing on Wednesday against the Oakland Athletics, the righty threw six scoreless innings while surrendering two hits.

-- The 33-year-old has an ERA of 4.70, with 7.6 strikeouts per nine innings, in three games this season.
-Opponents have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.